Zila-Valley/Product-BRDs/DevOps-Manager/11-product-user-guide.md

 **How to Deploy PROD:**
 1. Navigate to the **Deployment Center**.
 2. Select your Product and select the **PROD** environment.
+3. **Strict Branch Lock**: For security, production deployments are strictly locked to the `'master'` branch.
+The branch input field is disabled and set to `'master'` automatically.
-3. Click **Deploy to Production**.
+4. Click **Deploy to Production**.
-4. **Important**: A secondary confirmation prompt will appear.
-Ensure the target branch is correct before clicking Confirm.
+5. **Important**: A secondary confirmation prompt will appear.
+Confirm the deployment details to trigger execution.

 ### 4. Monitoring & Logs
 **How to Restart Containers:**